Mat-Ferraro/PickAndPlace/Documentation/open-decisions.md

 - **Job execution model** → program interpreter confirmed.
 Python reference implementation in `interpreter.py`; C++ port deferred to hardware phase.
 - **GUI framework** → PyQt6 + pyserial.
 Simulator over TCP socket.
+- **Stall / jam / homing detection** → **TMC2209 UART + StallGuard4 (now, not
+  deferred).** All four drivers on one single-wire UART bus (MS1/MS2 addressing);
+  `DIAG` → interrupt provides sensorless homing and in-motion jam detection (`motion_fault`). `PDN_UART` and `DIAG` confirmed exposed on the modules in hand.
+  See `architecture.md` §7, §11 and `pin-mapping.md` §2–§3.
+- **Homing strategy** → **sensorless via StallGuard** (drive into a hard stop, detect the stall).
+Removes physical min-endstops and frees the endstop headers for DIAG + E-stop.
+Software travel limits after homing; optional hard limit switches as a backstop.
+See `architecture.md` §7.
+- **Dual-Y gantry** → **independent squaring.** Y2 on the E0 socket with its own STEP/DIR; Y1 and Y2 home to separate `DIAG` lines so each side squares to its own stall.
+Chosen for gantry accuracy over the simpler slaved option; cost is more firmware and per-side StallGuard tuning.
+See `architecture.md` §2, §7.
+- **Operator control surface** → latched E-stop + Start/Pause buttons + RGB status
+  LED + program-loaded LED + beeper, forming a complete headless interface.
+Button semantics in `architecture.md` §9.1; pins in `pin-mapping.md` §3–§4.

 ---